 Rosie Mac, Certified Intentional Creativity© Facilitator and Artist from Christchurch, New Zealand witnessed her friend in California create five murals in less than a year and asked herself, “How can I contribute to my community?”
 The idea for having an Intention Tree mural in Christchurch was born.

-In December 2018, funding for the mural was approved by Council, and sponsorship for Kerry Lee’s travel was secured with SPARK.
-Rosie has also secured sponsorship from Resene Paints NZ Ltd, for the paint and accessories required to complete the mural.
+In December 2018, funding for the mural was approved by The Christchurch City Council, and sponsorship for Kerry Lee’s travel was secured with SPARK.
+Rosie also secured sponsorship from Resene Paints NZ Ltd, for the paint and accessories required to complete the mural.
+The Plywood Panels were supplied by Placemakers.
+We would like to acknlowledge our other key supporters, CCBA (Christchurch Central Business Association), Naylor Love (for their support in the "putting up" and "taking down" of all the panels, LiVS (for providing an off site venue where the panels were surface prepped with sealant), The "All Right" Campaign for their contribution to Social Media exposure) and The Intentional Creativity Foundation for their encouragement and support for the project.

 “Rosie Mac and I are very excited to bring this beautiful, meaningful interactive experiential mural to the residents and visitors at Christchurch where the seven trees can provide insightful moments for many years to come.
 Our dreams are to have these murals throughout the world!”